What to Do in Texas When the IRS Audits You

 - Get Professional Tax Guidance

 It’s a nightmare for every taxpayer: an audit by the Internal Revenue Service (IRS).
 Audits are frustrating, complicated and stressful.
 No one wants to deal with them.

 The good news, however, is that they are somewhat less common than many people realize, totaling less than one percent of all federal tax returns filed in the United States.

 As uncommon as they may be, most people still fear that an audit means they’re in trouble.
 Just because you are facing an income tax audit, though, it does not necessarily mean you did anything wrong.

 Often, the fear surrounding an IRS audit is actually far worse than the audit itself.

 Most IRS audits are selected by a computer system, or they are selected entirely at random.
 For example, you may face an audit because the IRS office received ‘mismatched information’.
 The

 In many cases, that mismatched information can be easily resolved once the IRS requests additional tax information.

 Take the Time to Read Your Audit Notice

-If you are being audited, you should expect to receive an official notice indicating that fact.
+If you are being audited, you should expect to receive a notice indicating that fact, including the type of audit.
 As explained by the IRS, audit notifications are submitted by mail.
 You will not receive notice of an IRS audit over the phone.
 If you do, you are likely dealing with a scam.